MIT programs a robot to self-correct when a human detects a mistake

 Amazon Alexa now supports Office 365 Calendar

-In a new video from MIT’s CSAIL department, a smirking industrial robot from Rethink picks up spray paint cans and spools of wire, dropping them the properly labeled bin.
+In a new video from MIT’s CSAIL department, a smirking industrial robot from Rethink picks up spray paint cans and spools of wire, dropping them in the properly labeled bin.
 The robot hesitates briefly, before accidentally making the wrong choice, only to self-correct and drop the can of paint where it belongs.
 The correction comes courtesy of an observer in an EEG cap, who simply notices that something is off.

 “When you put an EEG cap on a user, it measures signals using 48 sensors,” CSAIL Director Daniela Rus tells TechCrunch.
 “Most of the signals are very difficult to interpret.
 It’s very noisy.
 But one signal is much more easy to detect than the others.”